 The Genome 10K project is moving forward, a project to assemble a collection of DNA sequences representing the genomes of 10,000 vertebrate species.
 Working towards integrating our work on snake and mammalian genomics.

-NLM Training Grant postdoctoral fellowships are available yearly on a competitive basis.
+NLM Training Grant postdoctoral fellowships are available yearly on a competitive basis to US citizens and naturalized people.
 See Computational Bioscience Program for more information.